SerhiyDema/qa-ss-02-greencity-tests/README.md

-# GreenCity QA Testing Project
+# GreenCity QA Test Сases

 # Project Description

-This project contains a suite of test cases designed to verify the functionality of the "Events" module and the registration process on the GreenCity platform.
-The primary focus is on form validation, event participation logic, and verifying interaction constraints (such as likes and dislikes).
+This project contains a suite of test cases designed to verify the functionality of the "Events" module.
+The primary focus is on form validation, event participation logic, and verifying interaction (likes and dislikes).

 # Link to the Tested Page